 In short, leaders looking for the Holy Grail of business decision-making won’t find it because it simply doesn’t exist.
 This is why flexibility is considered a crucial characteristic of a modern leader.

-“An inflexible mind jumps to conclusions before gathering all of the facts,” asserted business and leadership expert Peter Economy in a December 2014 article for Inc. “Many of us have made the mistake of forming an opinion about someone before he or she finished speaking, only to find out later that our opinion was way off.
+“An inflexible mind jumps to conclusions before gathering all of the facts,” asserted business and leadership expert Peter Economy in an article for Inc. “Many of us have made the mistake of forming an opinion about someone before he or she finished speaking, only to find out later that our opinion was way off.
 Flexibility allows us to set our personal beliefs and prejudices aside and truly observe and listen to varying points of view – opening our eyes to new ways of viewing the world around us.
 Those with flexibility tend to be the happiest and most successful in life and at work.”

 For leaders, failure can be just as valuable as success.”

 Referring back to the idea of right and wrong answers, in school, success – which takes the form of high letter grades and lots of checkmarks – is the ultimate goal.
 Conversely, failure is presented as something negative that should be avoided at all costs.
 However, the black-and-white nature of those definitions changes once professionals find themselves at the helm of an organization.
 Although leaders will still strive for success, they should acknowledge that failure can be just as valuable, if not more so.

 “Success encourages you to stay with the playbook that has worked so far and doesn’t force you to deviate.
 Losing, on the other hand, forces you to get out of your comfort zone, to try a different approach and create a new box to play in,” Osing wrote.
 “When you lose, study your failure from every possible angle.
 Your ‘post-loss analysis’ will guide you effectively as you encounter future situations.”